turbot/steampipe-plugin-kubernetes/docs/tables/{custom_resource_name.group_name}.md

                               description: The key of the entry in the Secret resource's `data` field to be used.
 Some instances of this field may be defaulted, in others it may be required.
                               type: string
                             name:
-                              description: 'Name of the resource being referred to.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names'
+                              description: "Name of the resource being referred to.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names"
                               type: string
                     pkcs12:
                       description: PKCS12 configures options for storing a PKCS12 keystore in the `spec.secretName` Secret resource.